-Co-writers Keith Harrison (also orchestrator and album producer) and Laura Schein (who also plays the role of Smize) break down their original emoji musical, now available as an album from Broadway Records.
+Co-writers Keith Harrison (also orchestrator and album producer) and Laura Schein (who also plays the role of Smize) break down their original emoji musical, now available as an album from Broadway Records, on Amazon, iTunes, and Apple Music.

 Emojiland was first born at dinner in 2014 when a glance at the Google search trends revealed “emoji” in the top slot.
 It happened to be the week that Apple first released emojis as a default keyboard, instead of an “international” layout people had to enable manually, so curiosity was at its peak.
 The basic concept (adapting the characters in the emoji alphabet as characters in a musical) and central existential theme (emoji insignificance mirroring human insignificance) were immediately apparent.
 The narrative, however, was a complete mystery.
 It could have been anything!
 Which emojis should be in the show?
 Does it take place inside or outside a phone?
 Are there human characters?
 What happens?